Tips for Suede & Nubuck

 1. Preparation: make sure you use the right products.

-When cleaning suede and nubuck sneakers, it is crucial to use the right products.
-Avoid household products such as green soap or dishwashing liquid, as these are less effective and can cause damage.
-Instead, opt for specially developed sneaker care products , such as that of First Amsterdam.
+When cleaning suede and nubuck sneakers, it's crucial to use the right products.
+Avoid household products like green soap or dish soap, as these are less effective and can cause damage.
+Instead, choose specially formulated sneaker care products. , such as that of First Amsterdam.

-We also recommend using shoe trees to make cleaning easier and to prevent the shoe from deforming.
-For small stains we recommend a suede and nubuck eraser.
+We also recommend using shoe trees to make cleaning easier and prevent the shoe from becoming misshapen.
+For minor stains, we recommend a suede and nubuck eraser.

 2. Brush dry: brush loose dirt from the sneaker

-A good brush is essential to effectively remove loose dirt before wetting the shoe.
-We recommend always removing loose dirt with a soft brush, such as our premium brush .
-Especially with suede and nubuck.
+A good brush is essential for effectively removing loose dirt before wetting the shoe.
+We recommend always removing loose dirt with a soft brush, such as our premium brush , especially for suede and nubuck.

-Is there mud on the shoe ?
-Make sure to remove as much of it as possible to avoid brushing it into the material.
+If there's mud on the shoe , make sure to remove as much of it as possible to avoid brushing it into the material.

-3. Clean laces: remove the laces and clean them separately
+3. Clean the laces: remove the laces and clean them separately

 Are your laces very dirty?
-Remove the laces from the shoe and immerse the laces in a bowl of water containing a suitable sneaker cleaning agent, such as the specially developed cleaning formula from First Amsterdam.
-If there is a lot of dirt or stains, apply a few extra drops to the laces and rub them between your hands until they foam up.
+Remove them from the shoe and soak them in a bowl of water containing a suitable sneaker cleaner, such as the specially developed cleaning formula from First Amsterdam.
+If they are very dirty or stained, apply a few more drops to the laces and rub them between your hands until they lather.

-TIP: Run wet laces through a microfiber cloth to dry them faster and wipe out dirt.
+TIP: Run wet laces through a microfiber cloth to dry them faster and remove dirt.

 Are your laces less dirty?
-Then you can also leave the laces in the shoe and brush them clean with a soft brush, a little water and the cleaning formula.
+Then you can also leave them in the shoe and clean them with a soft brush, a little water, and the cleaning formula.

-TIP : Do not use a hard brush for this, as there is a good chance that the laces will become fluffy if they come into contact with these hard bristles.
+TIP : Do not use a hard brush for this, as there is a good chance that the laces will fluff up if they come into contact with these hard bristles.

-Use a hard brush and a good detergent to clean the soles, where stubborn dirt doesn't stand a chance.
+Use a stiff brush and a good cleaning product to clean the soles, eliminating stubborn dirt.
 Don't apply too much pressure and let the bristles do the work.

-If there are stains left, add some of the cleaning solution to a microfiber cloth and rub it with your index finger on the stain to remove it.
+If stains remain, add some cleaning solution to a microfiber cloth and rub it on the stain with your index finger to remove it.

 5. Clean suede/nubuck: then clean the shoe thoroughly